Timesaver and Inglenook Free-mo Module

-Sometimes referred to as a “module set” or a module, two physical modules make up the set.
-In other words, these two modules have to be connected to each other in order to work correctly.
+My first module can be referred to as a “module set”, two physical module bases make up the set, but these two module bases have to be connected to each other in order to work correctly.
 The center sections lineup with “butt joints” where the rails meet up together.
-The ends of the set connect to any other Free-mo module using the standards set.
+The ends of the set connect to any other Free-mo module using the standards.
+What I like about building to this standard is I can (and have) connect to modules from Colorado, Utah, California, Nebraska, Washington and others and it just works!
+With building my 2’x8′ world and connecting with others, I can run 15′ long trains for hours at a time!

 The below image shows the track configuration.
 If you are familiar with the Timesaver by John Allen you will recognize it.
 Eventually I will have structures as reasons why certain cars go to a certain spot.
 If you are familiar with an Inglenook, it is on the right side but modified.
 Not just any old Inglenook but adding dual and narrow gauge track into the mix.
 Maybe I’ll record a video showing it in action!
 The Timesaver has a dedicated Climax engine and the Inglenook has a dedicated narrow gauge critter and standard gauge 44 toner with dual couplers on one end.
 Both can be used as storage tracks when I want to bring a train off the mainline without taking it off the layout.